Boilerplate-Factory/swift-boiler/README.md

 ## Contributing

-Bug reports and pull requests are welcome on GitHub at https://github.com/Boilerplate-Factory/swift-boiler/issues.
+Bug reports and pull requests are welcome on GitHub at our [Bug Section](https://github.com/Boilerplate-Factory/swift-boiler/issues).

 ## License